EU Withdrawal Returns

 • Return detail page: shows a prominent "Withdrawal" identifier and the subtype (Pre-fulfillment or Post-fulfillment).

-• Pre-fulfillment records also show the cancellation state — Cancellation pending, Cancellation completed, or Manual action required — and, when a cancellation fails, the Shopify failure reason so you can act on it.
+• Pre-fulfillment records also show the cancellation state (Cancellation pending, Cancellation completed, or Manual action required) and, when a cancellation fails, the Shopify failure reason so you can act on it.

-A completed pre-fulfillment withdrawal shows that ReturnZap has automatically cancelled the order and returned the items to your inventory.
-A post-fulfillment withdrawal behaves like a standard return that you receive, review, and process.
+A completed pre-fulfillment withdrawal in Automatic handling shows that ReturnZap has cancelled the order and returned the items to your inventory.

 Scoping withdrawals with rules